open-mv-sandbox/stewart/README.md

 # Stewart

-Stewart is a minimalist, hndigh-performance, and non-exclusive actor system.
+Stewart is a minimalist, high-performance, and non-exclusive actor system.

 [Read the stewart book for more information.](docs/stewart.md)